Samoans: Marriage

 Marriage ceremonies are important Samoan cultural events.
-Marriage involves the transfer of property of the female, the toga, and the male's property, the oloa.
+Marriage involves the transfer of property of the woman, the toga, and the man's property, the oloa.
 It is a village event, with two ceremonies and a feast at the conclusion.
 In the first ceremony, the bride and groom march through the village to a district judge.
 The judge then conducts a civil ceremony.
 Concluding that official ceremony, the newlyweds next gather in a church where a religious ceremony is performed by a member of the church.
 At a feast, families provide food from all over the village.
 After the conclusion of the wedding, the newlyweds choose which side of the family they would like to live with.
 After moving in with a particular family, they are expected to do work around the land and the house to help provide for their family.

 When families have children, they too are expected to help with duties and chores around the land, by age three or four.
 The young girls take care of other children and housework, while the boys help with cultivation, animals and water gathering.
 By the time the children reach the age of seven or eight, they are expected to know and be acclimated to the life and chores of the Samoan culture.
 This includes being adept at "agriculture, fishing, cooking, and child care" along with a multitude of other chores that their elders have directed them to do.
 As the Samoans grow up, they are given the most tasks and responsibilities they can hold, until they can take over fully for the aging members of their extended family.